 Section 2.
-Placement will be in accordance with current Agency guidance (i.e. WRAPS).
+Placement will be in accordance with current USFS guidance (i.e. WRAPS).

 Section 3.
-If contracting out adversely impacts Employees, the Union and Management may negotiate on appropriate arrangements for those Employees.
+If contracting out adversely impacts on bargaining unit employees the Union and Management may negotiate on appropriate arrangements for those employees.

 Performance Standards and Evaluation